tomogwen/LitGPT/README.md

 **MWE:** The code here grew out of a minimal example of multi-node, multi-GPU training with PyTorch Lightning on a slurm cluster - if you're interested in that, please see the [slurmformer branch](https://github.com/tomogwen/LitGPT/tree/slurmformer).

-## Goal

-A non-exhaustive list of skills I'd like to learn about via this repo are listed below.

-Machine Learning Engineering:
-- [ ] Dealing with hyperparams nicely
-    - Config files + CLI
-    - Use an args objects or pass around many hparams?
-- [ ] Dealing with different accelerators nicely
-    - should run easily on CPU, MPS, or (multi-)GPU.

-Software development:
-- [ ] Doc strings and type hints
-- [X] Setting up github actions.
-- [X] Writing tests.
-- [X] Setting up pre-commit checks.
-- [X] 'Packagify'-ing code.
-- [X] Having good repo structure.

 ## Installation

 To install dependencies and activate the conda environment: